dcasota/vesxi-on-azure-scripts/README.md

  3. create virtual network and security group
  4. create two nics, one with a public IP address
  5. create the vm with Photon OS as os disk an a data disk processed with cloud-init custom data from ```prepare-disk.sh```
- 6. convert the disks created to managed disks, detach and re-attach the bootable ESXi data disk as os disk Afterwards the VM is started.
+ 6. convert the disks created to managed disks, detach and re-attach the bootable ESXi data disk as os disk.
+Afterwards the VM is started.

 NOT FINISHED!
 WORK IN PROGRESS!